-A big part of your ex’s anger is probably because you’re happy.
+A big part of the reason your ex acts like he hates you is anger.
+And his anger is probably because you’re happy.
 You’ve moved on, maybe you’re dating someone new, or have a great new job.
 Meanwhile he’s being tied down by bitterness and anger.
 He doesn’t like himself very much.

 The best thing you can do is keep living your life.
 Keep thriving.
 Keep being happy.
 Do your thing and like me, keep hoping that one day your ex will follow suit and find happiness for himself.
 Just don’t put your life on hold waiting for it to happen.